Pomax/are-we-flying/docs/index.md

 }

 #plane-icon .basics {
+  /*
-  /* we want to overlay the plane and its shadow, so mark this element relative */
+    we want to overlay the plane and its shadow, so mark this element relative and then mark the contained plane and shadow as absolute, so they end up on top of each other.
+  */
   position: relative;
 }

 #plane-icon .basics .shadow {
-  /* the higher we're flying, the more our shadow should blur: */
+  /* the higher we're flying, the more blurred our shadow should be: */
   --shadow-blur-size: calc(1px * var(--alt-em) / 2);
   position: absolute;
   filter: blur(var(--shadow-blur-size)) opacity(0.3);
   transform-origin: center center;
-  /* we only need to rotate the shadow */
+  /* we only need to rotate the shadow, so it's pointing in the right direction: */
   transform: rotate(var(--degrees));
 }

 #plane-icon .basics .plane {
+  /* but we rotate *and* move the real plane icon up, based on how high it's flying: */
   --elevation-offset: calc(-1em * var(--alt-em)) position: absolute;
   transform-origin: center center;
-  /* but we rotate *and* move the real plane icon up based on high it's flying */
   transform: translate(0, var(--elevation-offset)) rotate(var(--degrees));
 }
 ```